layerswap/layerswapapp/public/doc/aboutPage.md

 Bransfer makes it easy and safe for people to connect their crypto exchange accounts to apps and services.

 ### How much does it cost?
-If you want to transfer 100$ worth of crypto from the crypto exchange to the Arbitrum or Optimism networks, you have to pay ~70$ gas fees - one to send from the crypto exchange to your wallet and another for swapping it through the bridge.
+If you want to transfer 100$ worth of crypto from the crypto exchange to layer 2 networks, you have to pay ~70$ gas fees - one to send from the crypto exchange to your wallet and another for swapping it through the bridge.
 See [https://etherscan.io/gastracker](https://etherscan.io/gastracker).

 With LayerSwap, you just pay $15.